There are plenty of hidden gems in Australia – but not many of them are this close to Sydney!

 Fighter World

-Let’s start at Fighter World, because you’ll probably see it as you drive in from the highway.
+Let’s start at Fighter World because you’ll probably see it as you drive in from the highway.

-Just on the boundary of the air force base, RAAF Williamtown, Fighter World is a collection of military aircraft that are on display in two large hangars.
+Just on the boundary of the Air Force Base, RAAF Williamtown, Fighter World is a collection of military aircraft that are on display in two large hangars.
 Most of them have a connection to the base, having been flown from here over the years.

-There are some standouts here – the F-111, the Dassault Mirage, the Gloster Meteor.
+There are some standouts here – the F-111, the Dassault Mirage, and the Gloster Meteor.
 Even for someone who is not an expert on aircraft, it’s an interesting museum – particularly because you’re able to get up close and touch many of them (and even climb into some).

 You’ll hear the fighter jets from Williamtown taking off while you’re here and there’s an observation deck with an excellent view of the runway, to see them taking off and landing.